Calcada11/URLShortener/README.md

 # URLShortener

-Script intended for shortening URLs through Bitly.
+This script shortens given URLs through Bitly, prints it, and copies it to your own clipboard.